Canleskis/particular/README.md

 ```
 #### Manual implementation

-Used when your type has more complex fields and cannot directly provide a position and a gravitational parameter.
+Used when the type has more complex fields and cannot directly provide a position and a gravitational parameter.
 ```rust
 struct Body {
     position: Vec3,